 Highlighting and Details

-With some interactive reports you can highlight segments of data and hover over data points for additional information.
+With some interactive reports, you can highlight segments of data and hover over data points for additional information.
 For example, positioning the cursor over a single data point in the Scatterplot Over Time report provides detailed data about a particular exam.
-Clicking on the data point highlights similar exams – e.g in the Scatterplot report, all exams taken with the same scanner are highlighted.
+Clicking on the data point highlights similar exams.
+All exams taken with the same scanner are highlighted.
 To undo highlighting, click on the data point a second time.

 For tables, the highlighting feature works when clicking on a data value in the table.
-For example, hovering over the value 3.56 in the table, below, brings up more details for the exam.
+Hovering over the value 3.56 in the table, below, brings up more details for the exam.

 Reports with legends also allow you to highlight a specific item by clicking on the legend.
-For example, clicking on a single scanner in the Scatterplot report dims the data points for all other scanners to better highlight the pattern for the selected scanner.
+By clicking on a single scanner in the Scatterplot report data points for all other scanners are highlighted.

 The chart has now been filtered to show only the 438 exams for that facility.
 We can now highlight each scanner, using the Scanner legend, to see the patterns more clearly.
 To undo the filter, click on the Undo button, located in the bottom left corner of the screen.